cp6/Twitch-API-class/README.md

 # Twitch API class

+### Updated for OAuth usage!

 Feature packed, easy to use PHP class for the [latest](https://dev.twitch.tv/docs/api/) Twitch API.

-You will need your free Twitch Client Id to use, see [here](https://dev.twitch.tv/docs/api/#step-1-setup) to obtain.
+You will need your free Twitch client id to use, see [here](https://dev.twitch.tv/docs/api/#step-1-setup) to obtain.

+To get your authorization code see [here](https://write.corbpie.com/twitch-api-authentication-with-oauth-using-php/).

+This class will automatically refresh access token once it expires!

 ## Features